 This is a vision where students love school and schools love their students, where the impact of improved racial equity is observed through improved academic performance and emotional, social, and physical well-being of all children in North Carolina.

 Color of Education, a new initiative of the Public School Forum of North Carolina, Duke Policy Bridge and the Samuel DuBois Cook Center on Social Equity, and the Center for Child and Family Policy at Duke University, has formed a Guiding Committee to help shape their efforts around race equity and education.

-The Guiding Committee is co-chaired by Dr. Keisha Bentley Edwards, Associate Director of Research, Samuel DuBois Cook Center on Social Equity and Keith Poston, President & Executive Director, Public School Forum of North Carolina.
+The Guiding Committee is co-chaired by Dr. Keisha Bentley Edwards, Associate Director of Research, Samuel DuBois Cook Center on Social Equity and Lauren Fox, Senior Director of Policy, Public School Forum of North Carolina.

 Guiding Committee Members